 When I shared that story with a couple of colleagues, they were impressed.
 They felt the Lady Luck team went above and beyond to resolve a guest problem.
 However, they simply did what they felt was necessary to make sure the guest was taken care of and their problem resolved.
 Someone made the decision that it was okay to drive the guests home.
 That is the “above and beyond” part of the story.

 How far “above and beyond” would you go to resolve a customer service problem?
 How much time, manpower and dollars would you expend to solve a customer service debacle?

 Remember, the goal is more than just resolving a customer service problem.
 Anyone can do that.
-It is to also restore confidence.
+It is also about customer service recovery, which must include restoring confidence.